musshorn/Dota-2-Building-Helper/README.md

 * Come up with a better mapping of the 3d world to a 2d shape in flash, add the models in flash

 # Blog

-Update 21/4:
+Update 23/4:
-* First "Viable" release
-  - Shift-queue implemented
-  - Should work in multiplayer, untested
-  - Multiple builders building multiple buildings at the same time
+* Probably a final version
+  - Few more bugs fixed with gridnav.
+No 1x1 point obstruction means the smallest building size has to be 2

 Update 22/4:
 * Bugfix edition